spesmilo/electrum-docs/seedphrase.rst

 Seed generation
 ---------------

-Seed generation requires to find a seed phrase with a hash that has the desired prefix.
-This can only be achieved by enumeration.
-Thus, the existence of that constraint does not decrease the security of the seed (up to the cost of key stretching, that might be required to generate the private keys).
+When the seed phrase is hashed during seed generation, the resulting hash must begin with the correct version number prefix.
+This is achieved by enumerating a nonce and re-hashing the seed phrase until the desired version number is created.
+This requirement does not decrease the security of the seed (up to the cost of key stretching, that might be required to generate the private keys).

 Wordlist